iliopdavid/dds25-5/README.md

 Basic project structure with Python's Flask and Redis.
 **You are free to use any web framework in any language and any database you like for this project.**

+## Event Driven Approach
+This project was rewritting with Quart, an asynchronous Python web framework that is similar to Flask but powered by asyncio.
+It allows for non-blocking operations, making the application more efficient and scalable.

+To keep the services decoupled, this system leverages RabbitMQ as a message broker.
+Events are published and consumed asynchronously, ensuring high performance and responsiveness even under load.
+Asynchronous RabbitMQ with `aio-pika` was used for this.

 ### Project structure

 * `env`